The Gospel According to Mark

 Dating

-Now, when was this gospel written?
-The confusion about whether it was written before or after the deaths of Peter and Paul implies that it was written around the time that they died in AD 64-68.
-This date comes from the early church tradition that they were martyred during the persecution of Nero.
-If he wrote both well before or after this time, there should not be any confusion in the tradition.
-Based on this, I date the gospel as being written sometime between AD 55 and AD 75.
-The same constraint applies to Luke.
-That is, is was written before AD 75, and Mark was written before Luke, so we must change the dating of Mark to between AD 55 and AD 70.
+Now, when was this Gospel written?
+The confusion about whether it was written before or after the deaths of Peter and Paul implies that it was written around the time that they died in A.D.
+67.[*] If he wrote both well before or after this time, there should not be any confusion in the tradition.
+Based on this, I date the Gospel as being written sometime between A.D.
+55 and 75.
+The same constraint applies to Luke (discussed in the next section).
+That is, it was written before A.D.
+75, and Mark was written before Luke (by the two source hypothesis), so we must change the dating of Mark to between A.D.
+55 and 70.

 Some Weak Alternative Theories

-It used to be widely believed by the church that the author of Mark is the John Mark of the Acts of the Apostles and the letters of Paul (Acts 12:12, 12:25, 13:5, 13:13, 15:36-38, 15:39-40, Col. 4:10, 2 Tm 4:11) There is no strong evidence for this.
+It used to be widely believed by the church that the author of Mark is the John Mark of Acts of the Apostles and the letters of Paul (Acts 12:12, 12:25, 13:5, 13:13, 15:36-40; Col 4:10; 2 Tm 4:11).
+There is no strong evidence for this.
 As you can see from the summary above, there is no early tradition saying that John Mark is the author of Mark.
 John Mark was an inhabitant of Jerusalem and an associate of Peter and Paul.
 John Mark's association with Peter was probably the source of this tradition, but there is no reason why Peter could not have two associates named Mark.